Viper007Bond/vipers-video-quicktags/readme.txt

 * Updated to support WordPress 2.5 and it's TinyMCE 3 (required a whole new TinyMCE plugin to be written).
 * Switched from UFO to SWFObject for the embedding of Flash video (YouTube, etc.) since UFO is deprecated.
+* Update of FLV player SWF file.
-* Removed Stage6 UI elements due to site shutdown.
-Left the BBCode parsing for backwards compatibility.
+* Removed Stage6 due to site shutdown.
+BBCode usage now displays an error message.

 **Version 5.3.1**